risk-first/website/menagerie/Map-And-Territory-Risk.md

 This article identifies the following process:

 - **De-sensing**: VW Executives ignored _The Territory_ society around them (such as the green movement), ensuring their maps were out of date.
 The top-down culture made it hard for reality to propagate back up the hierarchy.
 - **Hubris/Absencing**:  They pursued their own metrics of _volume_ and _cost_.
 That is, focusing on their own _Map_, which is _easier_ than checking the _Territory_.
+(See [Hubris](Agency-Risk#hubris--ego) in the [Agency Risk]() section).
 - **Deception**:  Backed into a corner, engineers had no choice but to find "creative" ways to meet the metrics.
 - **Destruction**: Eventually, the truth comes out, to the detriment of the company, the environment and the shareholders.

-As the article's title summarizes "The fish rots from the head down".
+As the article's title summarizes "A fish rots from the head down".

-### My Own Experience
+### Personal Example

 A similar (but less catastrophic) personal story from a bank I worked at, where the objectives end up being mis-aligned _within the company_:

 1. My team had been tasked with building automated "smoke tests" of an application.
 But this was bullshit:  We only needed to build these _at all_ because the application was so complex.
 The reason it was so complex was...
-2 The application was being designed within a "Framework" constructed by the department.
+2. The application was being designed within a "Framework" constructed by the department.
 However, the framework was only being used by this one application.
 Building a "reuasable" framework which is only used by a single application is bullshit.
 But, we had to do this because...
 3. The organisational structure was created along a "matrix", with "business function" on one axis and "functional area" on another.
 Although we were only building the application for a single business function, it was expected to cater with all the requirements from the an entire "functional area".
 This was bullshit too, because...
 4. The matrix structure was largely the legacy of a recent merger with another department.
 As [Conway's Law]() predicts, our software therefore had to reflect this structure.
 But this was bullshit because...
 5. The matrix structure didn't represent reality in any useful way.
 It was designed to pacify the budget committee at the higher level, and try to demonstrate attributes such as _control_ and _governance_.
 But this was bullshit too, because...